 National Marian Anderson Museum & Historical Society Mission Statement

-Vision The vision of the MAHS is to evolve to becoming one of the premiere Classical Vocal Arts organizations worldwide that launches Professional Careers of Educated Vocal Artists as well as top best Museum destinations in the United States.
+Vision The vision of the MAHS to rise as top best Historical Museum destinations in the United States as well as to continue evolving to become one of the premiere Classical and Vocal Arts organizations worldwide that launches Professional Careers of Talented Educated Artists.